alan-if/alan-i18n/README.md

 # About

-The goal of the __[Alan-i18n]__ repository is to gather under a single project the various implementations of the basic ALAN library (v0.6.2) in different spoken languages (aka _locales_, in programming terminology).
+The goal of the __[Alan-i18n]__ repository is to gather under a single project multilingual implementations of a basic ALAN library to start developing adventures with.

-In computing jargon, the term "i18n" stands for [internationalization and localization], i.e. adapting computer software to different languages.
+In computing jargon, a spoken language is referred to as a _locale_, to avoid confusion with programming languages, and the term "i18n" stands for [internationalization and localization], i.e. adapting computer software to different languages.

 These libraries can be used to start creating text adventures in different locales, or serve as reference implementation for anyone wishing to create a library to support a new locale.

-The reference implementation is the English library known as __ALAN Library v0.6.2__, which was created by the Alan IF community over the years, and across various Alan incarnations, up to November 2007, after which it was replaced by newer and more sophisticated libraries (__[Library v1]__, and the __[Standard Library v2]__).
+The reference implementation is the English __Starter Library__, based on the __ALAN Library v0.6.2__, which was created by the Alan IF community over the years, and across various Alan incarnations, up to November 2007, after which it was replaced by newer and more sophisticated libraries (__[Library v1]__, and the __[Standard Library v2]__).

-For the goals of this project, the older library v0.6.x provides a better reference implementation for those wishing to translate and adapt it to a new locale, because of its highly modular structure where each file handles a specific feature.
+For the goals of this project, the older library v0.6.x provided a better reference implementation for those wishing to translate and adapt it to a new locale, because of its highly modular structure where each file handles a specific feature, so we decided to take on its development from where it stopped, gradually update it make use of the new ALAN features that were introduced since 2007, and rename it to avoid confusion with the original library.

-It's also a good starting point for those who wish to write a highly customized adventure, where the adventure world (its object types, verbs and commands) is tailored to the story needs, because the library offers a good balance between simplicity and features coverage.
+The __Starter Library__ is also a good starting point for those who wish to write a highly customized adventure, where the adventure world (its object types, verbs and commands) is tailored to the story needs, because the library strikes a good balance between simplicity and features coverage.
 Most features can be tweaked, removed or expanded by acting on the single library module (file) that implements a specific feature, whereas more sophisticated libraries usually come at the price of a more entangled system, where features are interconnected with each other in complex ways.

-In any case, these libraries implementations are intended as starting points to begin working with ALAN IF, in general.
+In any case, as their name suggests, these libraries implementations are intended as starting points to begin working with ALAN IF, in general.

 Unlike most other IF authoring systems, ALAN doesn't ship with a default library, and the language doesn't predefine world objects, player commands nor directions; it instead provides authors with the right tools to easily define them according to need.
 By design, ALAN is a locale agnostic IF system — i.e. it doesn't assume any target language as being the default one.

 The ALAN philosophy is entirely devoted to freedom — not only because it's a free and open source system, but because it provides IF authors with utter freedom when it comes to designing their own adventure worlds, allowing their creation from the ground up, according to the needs of each adventure and the author's personal taste.

 # License